This post may contain affiliate links. Please read our disclosure policy.

 - Seasonings and dry spices, to taste, such as herbs, garlic, paprika, cumin, red pepper flakes, brown sugar, etc.

 These are just a few examples but I think you get the idea.
 Here is the guide I used to make my beer teriyaki marinade.
 How to make marinade magic.
-P.S.
-It really is magic and an awesome guide.
-Below is what my marinade is comprised of.

-I recommend using an IPA or pale ale as your beer of choice.
+- Beer (IPA or Pale Ale): I recommend using an IPA or pale ale as your beer of choice.
 There are a lot of strong competing flavors and spices so your ale needs to stand on its own.
 Add all marinade ingredients in a blender or whisk vigorously in a bowl until combined.
+Also, see my flank steak skewers using a similar marinade!

 If you’ve tried my pan-seared filet mignon recipe you’ll better understand my obsession with using a cast iron skillet to cook steak.
 Cast iron is the perfect combo for searing meat on the stovetop without losing the juices.
 It’s also perfect for cooking steak year-round if you don’t use your grill in the winter (nothing stops us New Englanders).